mami-project/draft-kt-plus-protocol/draft-kt-plus-protocol.md

 [EDITOR'S NOTE: do we need this?
 2119 language?]

-# Basic Headers
+# State Maintenance and Measurement: Basic Header {#basic-header}

 Every packet in each direction of a flow using PLUS MUST carry either a PLUS basic or PLUS extended header.
-The PLUS basic header supports multiplexing using a connection token; basic state maintenance using association/confirmation signals, packet serial numbers, and a two-way stop signal; and basic measurability using packet serial number echo.
-The format of the basic header, together with the UDP header, is shown in {{fig-header-basic}}
+The PLUS basic header supports multiplexing using a connection token; basic state maintenance using association and confirmation signals, packet serial numbers, and a two-way stop signal; and basic measurability using packet serial number echo.
+The format of the basic header, together with the UDP header, is shown in {{fig-header-basic}}.

+The extended header is defined in {{extended-header}}.

 ~~~~~~~~~~~~~
   3                   2                   1